evanskosgei/evanskosgei/README.md

 ---

-☕ Support Me
+### ☕ Support Me
-If you enjoy my work or want to support my journey, feel free to Buy Me a Coffee!
+If you enjoy my work or want to support my journey, feel free to [**Buy Me a Coffee**](https://www.buymeacoffee.com/evanskosgei)!

+---

 ### 📫 How to Reach Me
 - 📧 Email: evanskosgei090@gmail.com
 - 💼 LinkedIn: [Evans Kosgei](https://www.linkedin.com/in/evans-kosgei-kibiwott/)
 - 🌐 Portfolio: [kisotech.xyz](https://kisotech.xyz)

 Let's connect!
 I'm open to discussions, collaborative projects, and new opportunities.
 Whether it’s developing a fintech solution, diving into AI-driven projects, or brainstorming on tech trends, feel free to reach out.

+---